 Trade Nonfiction

 Four of my books were published by esteemed commercial presses.
 Three, Stone by Stone (2002), Exploring Stone Walls (2005), and Beyond Walden (2009), were published by Bloomsbury (formerly Walker).
 My last, The Guide to Walden Pond (2018) was published by Houghton Mifflin Harcourt (now Mariner, an imprint of Harper Collins).
 One of these, Stone by Stone, was a surprise bestseller, won the Connecticut Book Award for nonfiction, was brought out in audio by Tantor Media (2023), and was nominated as a classic for the National Outdoor Book Award (2025).
+My newest book, Tinkhamtown, is in this category.

 Children’s Literature